Icenium/icenium-cli/README.md

 Edit your code in your preferred IDE or code editor.
 Save your changes.

-> In Sublime Text 2 and Sublime Text 3, you can install the Telerik AppBuilder package which provides integration with the Telerik AppBuilder CLI.
+> In Sublime Text 2 and Sublime Text 3, you can install the AppBuilder package which provides integration with the AppBuilder CLI.
 For more information, click <a href="https://sublime.wbond.net/packages/Telerik%20AppBuilder" target="_blank">here</a>.

 <a name="livesync"><b>6.
 Get code changes in the simulator and on device</b></a>